duaraghav8/datadog-monitor-downtime/README.md

 The above example deletes the downtime from Datadog as well as from local state and frees the name `video-stream` for re-use.

 ## Notes
 This script internally uses [datadogpy](https://github.com/DataDog/datadogpy) to communicate with Datadog.
 This library produces a log `No agent or invalid configuration file found` if the script is run on a machine that doesn't have Datadog agent installed.
 This log can be safely ignored if the intention is to run the tool from such a machine.
-The tool itself doesn't require datadog agent to be present on the machine.
+The tool itself doesn't require datadog agent to be present on the host.